 In the years following my 1972 R.I.T. graduation I would start a commercial advertising photography business with my brother Gordon, also an R.I.T. graduate, in Dallas, Texas.
 Our work for corporate clients kept us at the cutting edge of the photo business.

 About the mid-90’s we quickly realized that digital images and Photoshop were the future for our industry.
 We became one of the first studios in Dallas to offer a full digital package to our clients.

 It didn’t take me long to discover that Photoshop really set me free creatively in many ways.
 Shots that weren’t possible during the days of film were suddenly feasible.

 Today my work ranges from cowboys to southwestern landscapes.
 Most recently I have expanded my focus to include more wildlife like ospreys, hummingbirds and crested caracaras.
 My photos succeed if the image leaps off the paper and transports you to “the moment”.

-You will find my work at art festivals around the United States as well as on my website www.beebower.com.
+You will find my work around the United States as well as on my website www.beebower.com.
 I also post regularly to Facebook, Google+, Pinterest and Linkedin.
 I look forward to talking with you about our great country and my passion, photography.